json-api-dotnet/JsonApiDotNetCore/docs/usage/writing/creating.md

 ```

 When using client-generated IDs and only attributes from the request have changed, the server returns `204 No Content`.
-Otherwise, the server returns `200 OK`, along with the updated resource and its newly assigned ID.
+Otherwise, the server returns `201 Created`, along with the updated resource and its newly assigned ID.

 In both cases, a `Location` header is returned that contains the URL to the new resource.